legendzhouqiang/zbus/doc/MqDesign.md

 ##Message Queue Design
-zbus disk file system model targets to support Unicast, Multicast and Broadcast messaging model based on the following 5 components.
+zbus file system targets to support Unicast, Multicast and Broadcast messaging model based on the following 5 components.

 * Index -- manages the block files
 * Block -- stores the real data
 * DiskMessage -- message format in disk, the read and write unit for message queue
 * QueueWriter -- writes message to indexed blocks, a thin layer on Index
 * QueueReader -- reads message from indexed blocks

 					   Index MappedFile